lussoluca/drupal_service_container_article/Autowiring all the things.md

 Name arguments allow you to specify which service should be injected based on a string identifier.
 This is useful when multiple services implement the same interface, and you need to distinguish between them.
 For example, if you have multiple payment gateway services implementing a `PaymentGatewayInterface`, you can use name arguments to specify which gateway to inject into a class.

-# Drupal service container deep dive.
-Part 3: service collectors
+# Drupal service container deep dive part 3: service collectors

-# Drupal service container deep dive.
-Part 4: factories
+# Drupal service container deep dive part 4: factories

-# Drupal service container deep dive.
-Part 5: backend overrides
+# Drupal service container deep dive part 5: backend overrides

-# Drupal service container deep dive.
-Part 6: advanced features
+# Drupal service container deep dive part 6: advanced features

 * service visibility
 * service shared vs. non-shared services